JohnKuper/prometheus-weather-app/README.md

 ## iOS Technical Test

 We have created a small technical test for you to showcase how you work.
-Your task will be to create a small iOS Application that should request a weather of user requests locations and show that information to the user.
+Your task will be to create a small iOS Application that should request weather for user requests locations and show that information to the user.

 ### Challenges